Historic GP Zandvoort Proves the Dutch are Car-Crazy

 Zandvoort circuit is based right by the sea, so all the visitors could have gone to the beach to soak in the last bits of the Dutch sunshine.
 Instead, they were swayed by the sights and sounds from the pages of automotive history and flocked to the circuit.
 The track was bustling with visitors, to an extent that it was actually tough to claim a better spot to spectate or take pictures.

 And believe me, there was a lot to spectate.
-Main attraction was a historic F1 act, harking back to the golden years of Zandvoort circuit when it was home to Dutch GP with Formula 1 cars built between 1966 and 1985 were screaming around the racetrack.
+The main attraction was a historic F1 act, harking back to the golden years of Zandvoort circuit when it was home to Dutch GP with Formula 1 cars built between 1966 and 1985 were screaming around the racetrack.
 Just like in the older days, it pitted well established cars like Williams FW07C or Lotus 81, against more left field competitors like Shadow DN1 and Theodore N183.
-But with just a handful of cars racing, and with stark differences in speed, there was not much of close battles on track.
+But with just a handful of cars racing, and with stark differences in speed, there were not much of close battles on track.
 That being said, it was not supposed to be a true reenactment of the GP of the past and rather a rare opportunity to see old F1 cars whizzing in the dunes of Zandvoort once again.

 But lesser formulas were not forgotten either, both historic Formula 3 and Formula Junior cars battling it out on the track.
 But I was most impressed by Formula 500, a predecessor of both Formula Junior and F3.
 The class was started right after WWII by people eager to race, but having limited means to do so.
 What they did was use single cylinder motorcycle engines of 500cc (hence the name), put them in rudimentary chasses and let the best driver win.
 The cars have no starter motors, no diffs and only leaf springs for suspension.
 Admittedly, they were lacking pace in fast straights and high-speed corners of Zandvoort, especially compared to some of the other machinery featured during the weekend.
 That does not mean it required little skill to pilot.
 The drivers were struggling for grip and even leaning in the corners in order to preserve the precious momentum, once again proving racing drama can be achieved even with humble displacements.